hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 ```
 1. Only <li>(list) will turn into panel.
 2. The list can consist of <a>(link) or "[]"(Checkbox), or plain text.
-3. Nested list is not available except for `mado-panel-list`.
 ```
 Callout version is also available if you need only one part of the list to become panel.
 Options in callout version can be chained directly.
 (Only `auto` and `link` are currently available to be chained)